 The price for a Snow kit is higher than Briyte's products, but you get a whole lot more in the package.
 When you invest in their system you get a year’s worth of whitening gel as well value-for-money refills.

 As a company, Snow have approached teeth whitening from completely different angle and do things differently, rather than the staid and standard offerings from other companies.
-To understand why we recommend Snow so highly, read our review here.
+To understand why we recommend this product so highly, view our Snow whitening Snow has a revolutionary whitening systemkit review.
 You can read more about Snow's products – and access the best prices – on their website.

 Looking at all three kits here, Briyte comes out bottom, mainly down to the active ingredient they use being somewhat questionable.
 Smile Avenue and Snow both use tried and tested ingredients that haven’t had negative study results.